HL7/smart-app-launch/input/pages/brands.md

 Using this model, an **app** can:

 * **Display** the Brands it has collected (e.g., as cards or tiles in a UX)
-* Allow users to **filter or search** Brands based on names, locations, or categories
+* Allow users to **filter or search** Brands based on names, locations, or categories.
-* Allow users to **select** Brands (and more specifically portals) where they have data available
+* Allow users to **select** Brands (and more specifically portals) where they have data available.
-* Guide useres to **connect** to FHIR endpoints for the selected portals
+* Guide users to **connect** to FHIR endpoints for the selected portals.

 ### Design goals
-- Health Data Providers can publish Brand details (name, logo, etc.) that users will recognize
+- Health Data Providers can publish Brand details (name, logo, etc.) that users will recognize.
-- Brands can be associated with one or more user access portals
+- Brands can be associated with one or more user access portals.
-- Portals can be associated with one or more FHIR endpoints
+- Portals can be associated with one or more FHIR endpoints.
-- Apps display Brands to create a "connect to my health records" UX
+- Apps display Brands to create a "connect to my health records" UX.
-- All details can be published in aggregate (e.g., by EHR vendor, by region, or globally)
+- All details can be published in aggregate (e.g., by EHR vendor, by region, or globally).

 ### Brand Information